marcosblandim/IP-Cam_python/README.md

 # IP-Cam_python

-Simple python module for accessing and controlling IP cameras.
+Simple python module for accessing and controlling some IP cameras.

 ## Usage